 How To Make Your Music Your Own While Still Using Presets and Samples

-I got an email from Graham Cochrane the other day(if you don’t subscribe to his email list you probably should).
+I got an email from Graham Cochrane the other day.

 He was talking about his experience with NAMM and how he heard Tony Maserati say he uses presets all the time!